-Chris Vicha Principal General Information for Grades 9 through 12 ...
-The curriculum program at Fairview High School is based on a full schedule of academic courses with a half hour for lunch.
+General Information for Grades 9 through 12 ...
+The curriculum at Fairview High School is based on a full schedule of academic and enrichment courses with a daily, grades 9 and 10 have one half hour for lunch and one-half hour for Mentoring.
+Grades 11 and 12 are eligible for one hour of lunch/open campus each day.
 It is strongly recommended that students carry a full schedule.
 In some cases, it is advantageous for students to have one (1) study hall period for study and / or tutoring services.